wingkwong/aws-playground/msk/README.md

 ## Create a Client Machine

-- Create an EC2 instance to create a topic that produces and consumes data.
+- Create an EC2 instance to create a topic that produces and consumes data as you cannot access Amazon MSK directly from a local machine.
+The brokers and zookeeper connect string are private.

 - Download [Apache Kafka](https://kafka.apache.org/downloads)